6 Ways To Deal With The Silent Treatment In A Relationship

 Naturally, I was surprised.
 “So why didn’t you tell me?”
 That was what I wanted to say, but instead, I replied, “I see.
 I’m sorry I didn’t ask you for your opinion before the trip.”

 Ever since he would use the silent treatment more and more.
 He’d keep his lips sealed and refuse to talk whenever I did something he didn’t like, or if I refused to do something he wanted.

 Sometimes he even gave me the cold shoulder for no apparent reason.
 He would just stonewall me when I would ask him what was wrong.

 Finally, I had enough.
 When he came to visit me one day, I chose that moment to meet him at the door and tell him it was over between us.
 I was glad to be free of him at last.

 From that relationship, I learned that silent treatment isn’t something I — or anyone else — should ever have to put up with.
 It is hurtful and is a type of emotional abuse that is used as a manipulation tactic.

 As my story demonstrates, silence is a weapon.
 It can be used to punish, control, disempower, or run away from a person or problem.

-People who use silence as a weapon often have the following characteristics:
+People who use silent treatment to manipulate often have the following characteristics:

 - They never learned to express themselves assertively.